esi-neuroscience/syncopy/doc/source/quickstart/quickstart.rst

   cfg.polyremoval = None
   cfg.keeptrials = False   # trial averaging
   fft_nui_spectra = spy.freqanalysis(data_nui, cfg)

-Here we used a ``cfg`` structure to assemble all needed parameters for our analysis, a concept we adopted from `FieldTrip <https://www.fieldtriptoolbox.org/>`_

 .. note::
    We explicitly set ``polyremoval=None`` to see the full effect of our confounding signal components.
 The default for :func:`~syncopy.freqanalysis` is ``polyremoval=0``, which removes polynoms of 0th order: constant offsets (*de-meaning*).